fotober

 Shooting in RAW allows for easy correction in post-processing if lighting changes from room to room.

 High Dynamic Range (HDR) photography is especially useful when shooting rooms with large windows or high contrast between interior and exterior light.
 By bracketing multiple exposures - typically one underexposed, one correctly exposed, and one overexposed - you can blend them in post to retain detail in both bright skies and dim interiors.
+Be sure to use a tripod to keep the frames aligned, and avoid overly processed HDR effects that create an unnatural look.
+The goal is balance and realism.

 5. Post-Shoot Checklist